nrdave/dotfiles/colors.md

 | Sidebar           |`#bac3cf`| `#353945` | N/A     |`#2b2e38`|
 | Panel             |`#bac3cf`| `#2b2e38` | N/A     |`#2b2e38`|

 Colors taken from [here](https://github.com/jnsh/arc-theme/blob/master/common/gtk-3.0/sass/_colors.scss).

 As far as I can tell, background is used as the background for the "main" UI elements, while base is used for surrouding elements (e.g. background is for the main file listing in thunar, while base is for the sidebar/top bar).

+### Text Colors

+Colors I use for text that I want to have a color

 ## Terminal Colors